Schiaparelli brand back in Paris fashion after 60-year silence

-PARIS, Jan 20 Schiaparelli sprang back to life as a shrewdly eccentric fashion brand on Monday, honouring its founder Elsa by using its first collection since 1954 to mock convention in the tradition of her lobster dress.
+PARIS Schiaparelli sprang back to life as a shrewdly eccentric fashion brand on Monday, honoring its founder Elsa by using its first collection since 1954 to mock convention in the tradition of her lobster dress.

 The fashion brand, owned by Italian luxury king Diego Della Valle, is applying a tried-and-tested recipe in the fashion world of resuscitating dormant labels with a new designer, drawing on its history and heritage as a marketing tool.